4 Best Tennis Racquets for Control (2022)

 Considering its unstrung weight, which is around 315 grams, this racquet feels very solid and stable throughout the game.

-This gravity pro is the most stable racquet compared to the other gravity racquets because of its hefty strung weight, so you don’t find any lack of stability with this racquet.
+This Head Gravity Pro is the most stable racquet compared to the other gravity racquets because of its hefty strung weight, so you don’t find any lack of stability with this racquet.

 TopSpin